neich/rust-cql/README.md

 This is a low level driver that does not implement fancy features like node auto discovery or load balancing.

-Native protocol is disabled in Cassandra 1.2.
-[Please enable the native protocol before start](http://www.datastax.com/docs/1.2/cql_cli/cql_binary_protocol).
+Native protocol is disabled in some versions of Cassandra 1.2.
+[Please enable the native protocol before start](http://www.datastax.com/dev/blog/binary-protocol).

 What works:
 - Execute queries